-How to Start a Food Blog in 6 Easy Steps

-*Superseded*

-How to Start a Food Blog in 6 Easy Steps: This quickstart blogging for beginners guide will teach you how to start a blog and make money with WordPress.
-Step-by-step instructions for 2018 full of ideas and inspiration for aspiring lifestyle bloggers.
+How to Start a Food Blog in 6 Easy Steps: This quickstart blogging for beginners guide will teach you how to start a blog from scratch and make money with WordPress.
+Step-by-step instructions for 2019 full of ideas and inspiration for aspiring bloggers in all genres.

 So you wanna start a blog?